 Joshua Ennen (Tennessee Aquarium), Jim Godwin (Alabama Natural Heritage Program), Brian Kreiser (University of Southern Mississippi), and Jeff Lovich (U.S. Geological Survey) and I collaborated on various projects trying to understand species delimitation, hybridization, and population structure of Barbour’s Map Turtle (Graptemys barbouri) and the Escambia Map Turtle (Graptemys ernsti).

 Ray Hopkins (McDaniel College) was an undergraduate student that I worked with during the 2017 field course “Tropical Ecology in a Changing Planet” offered by the Organization for Tropical Studies in Costa Rica.
 Ray used a clever experimental approach to study the functional significance of alarm calls made by Smoky Jungle Frogs (Leptodactylus savagei) during duress.
-Ray’s paper is “in press” at Journal of Herpetology!
+Ray’s paper was published in Journal of Herpetology!

 Conor McGowan is my current post-doctoral adviser.
 Together we are working on population modeling exercises to provide quantitative analyses of extinction risk for imperiled species, as part of a collaboration with the US Fish and Wildlife Service to help them during Species Status Assessments for listing decisions under the Endangered Species Act.

 Jamie Oaks was my first post-doctoral adviser; we worked together on phylogenomic projects investigating phylogenetic patterns of salamanders in southeastern North America.

 Kelsey Reider (Florida International University).
 Kelsey mentored me as an undergraduate, where we studied the community ecology of terrestrial frogs and lizards in plantation monocultures La Selva Biological Station, Costa Rica.

 Nelson Rivera (John Carroll University) was an NSF REU student at La Selva Biological Station, and we collaborated on a study describing variation in community structure of glassfrogs (Centrolenidae) at La Selva.
 Nelson’s glassfrog paper was published in Journal of Tropical Ecology.
 He is now an MS student at John Carroll University where he is studying the chemical ecology of poisons frogs.